Maneater (Nelly Furtado song): Writing and recording

-"Maneater" was one of the first songs Furtado and Timbaland worked on in the Hit Factory Criteria recording studios in Miami, Florida.
+Maneater was one of the first songs Furtado and Timbaland worked on in the Hit Factory Criteria recording studios in Miami.
 Furtado has described the song as an analogy of how she incorporated the "creative energy" of Timbaland and his production crew into Loose.
-When making the album, Furtado and Timbaland were influenced by the work of musicians from the 1980s such as the Talking Heads, Blondie, Madonna, the Police, and Eurythmics.
+When making the album, Furtado and Timbaland were influenced by the work of musicians from the 1980s such as Talking Heads, Blondie, Madonna, the Police, and Eurythmics.
 Final production of the track was delayed after a speaker caught fire in the studio control room.
-Furtado has also confirmed there was a fire in the studio when she was laying down the track, revealing it left her incredibly spooked.
+Furtado has also confirmed there was a fire in the studio when she was laying down the track, which left her spooked.
 She feared something about the sound of the music had caused the flames, and for a while was too scared to work on it, Furtado also said "actually we were scared of the beat.
 We felt like it had the devil in it, or something.
 We put it away for a few weeks, until we had the courage to play it again.
 It was life-threatening!
 Someone almost got first-degree burns".

 Furtado has characterized "Maneater" as "a 'couture pop' song", explaining that it is "in your face and very fashionable, stylistic and of-the-moment."
 In an interview with MTV News, she compared it favorably to eating too much cheesecake: "It's got a crazy loud beat, and the vocals are bitchy and loud.
 A lot of people say it sounds like Peaches, because of the delivery, the spooky vocals."

 Furtado recorded a remix of "Maneater" with rapper Lil Wayne, which was featured in a Timbaland's compilation album Remix & Soundtrack Collection.
 The instrumental of this version was also used during many television performances of "Maneater".
 In Australia, the CD was released in two formats, although one version (the international single) had an extremely limited run and was not widely available.
 The Australia-exclusive "Maneater" CD single includes a cover of Gnarls Barkley's "Crazy" recorded on BBC Radio 1's Live Lounge program, on which "Maneater" was covered three times, by pop punk band Panic! at the Disco, dance music duo Basement Jaxx and rock band Boy Kill Boy, whose cover was released on the album Radio 1's Live Lounge.
+The song was also covered by Scottish band Dead Pony for their 2022 EP, War Boys.